On This Page

 Feature Specification

-AI Capabilities MENTOR AI robot, Neural Network engine (Classifier, Token Detector), embedding-model semantic search
+AI capabilities MENTOR AI robot, Neural Network engine (Classifier, Token Detector), configurable neural network weighting, embedding-model semantic search

-OCR Languages Spanish, French, German, Italian, Russian, Greek, Chinese, Japanese, Korean, Arabic (RTL)
+OCR languages Spanish, French, German, Italian, Russian, Greek, Chinese, Japanese, Korean, Arabic (RTL), Hindi, Amharic, 22+ total

-Interface Localization German (full), Greek (context menus), Chinese (search snippets and preview), Arabic (RTL layout)
+Interface localization German (full), Greek (context menus), Chinese (search snippets and preview), Arabic (RTL layout), Hindi, Amharic

 Authentication LDAP, Active Directory, SSO, API key, internal

-Access Controls PREVIEW permission tier, concurrent session caps per user, role-restricted custom reports
+Access controls PREVIEW permission tier, concurrent session caps per user, role-restricted custom reports, password controls

 Governance Permanent deletion, version-level annotations, validation scripts bound to document classes